This magazine takes you directly into the future!

 However, Google Meet has recently provided a similar interface by enabling an expanded tiled layout that shows up to 16 participants.

-Microsoft Teams offers full Office 365 applications into Teams, which makes the full set of workstream collaboration offering a broader surface area of usage.
-We can conclude, Microsoft Teams offers a much better user interface.
+Furthermore, recently, Google also added a low-light mode to adjust video based on lighting conditions which are limited to mobile users.
+Microsoft Teams offers full Office 365 applications into Teams, which makes the full set of workstream collaboration offer a broader surface area of usage.
+We can conclude, that Microsoft Teams offers a much better user interface.

 Zoom vs Microsoft Teams vs Google Meet: Recording

 Zoom allows users to record meetings in their free version which can be stored in the local system.
-On the other hand, Google Meet and Teams don’t allow recording of virtual meetings on their free versions.
+On the other hand, Google Meet and Microsoft Teams don’t allow the recording of virtual meetings on their free versions.
 However, in the case of paid users of both G-Suite Enterprise and Office 365 meetings can be recorded seamlessly.
+But, this will be a Microsoft Teams video conference limit.

 Microsoft Teams, Google Meet, and Zoom are both phenomenal applications when it comes to video and audio calling.